fedhere/PUI2018_fb55/HW7_fb55/README.md

 ## Assignment 1: census geospatial analysis.
-## Due in two weeks, the week after thanksgiving.
-Work in groups.

 This assignment is designed to familiarize you with the [US Census](https://www.census.gov/) data (really the 1-year survey data) and at the same time to make you exercise with spatial analysis in geopandas.
 The goal is to assess if the [linkNYC](https://www.link.nyc/) stations are located to provide a useful service and to fill in a need.
 You will work with the American Fact Finder data via API and direct download, and with NYC shapefiles.